MarcelineVQ/AdvancedLogger/README.md

 # AdvancedLogger

 An advanced combat logging addon for Turtle WoW that provides comprehensive raid logging with detailed event tracking.
+Not currently entirely compatible with melbaa's consume tracker, many trinket uses and consumes won't be tracked as melbaa's doesn't read raw spell ids.

 ## Features